 Depreciation and amortization.
 Depreciation and amortization is recorded on our hotel buildings over 40 years for the periods subsequent to acquisition.
 Depreciable lives of hotel furniture, fixtures and equipment are estimated as the time period between the acquisition date and the date that the hotel furniture, fixtures and equipment will be replaced.
-Our depreciation and amortization expense decreased \$4.1 million, or 14.2%, from the three months ended June 30, 2020.
-This is primarily due to the timing of fully depreciated capital expenditures.
+Our depreciation and amortization expense decreased \$3.0 million, or 10.4%, from the three months ended September 30, 2020.